daniamcode/poemunity/README.md

 # Poemunity

-This App is online at https://poemunity.com
+This App WAS online at https://poemunity.com

 I'M ON AMAZON WEB SERVICES, I DO CI/CD WITH GITHUB ACTIONS AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS.